tommed/ducto-dsl/docs/sped-aggs.md

     "equals": { "key": "type", "value": "food" }
   },

-  // `as` is optional, defaults to '_ctx' if omitted.
+  // `as` is optional, defaults to '_ctx' when omitted.
 Useful for
   // filters in filters, so you can refer to all levels of arrays "as": "_ctx",